Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Evaluation

-Another interesting aspect is that SHAPER tends to decrease the contribution of shuttling time to the total runtime compared to QCCDSim.
-This clearly exhibits the purpose of the algorithms when breaking the abstraction of all-to-all connection when more quantum gates are introduced to the circuit to reduce the total shuttling cost potentially.
 As an example to show the potential to fix this scalability problem while maintaining reasonable quality, we compare SHAPER with SHAW (our version of SHAPER but without PAM/PAS).
-On average SHAW's result is 5\% worse than SHAPER but is using only 68\% of its runtime.
-However, there are specific cases where SHAW actually beats SHAPER but with the cost of a much bigger runtime.
-We observed that in these cases as the routing blocks are not synthesized with respect to the abstracted architecture (making the ions potentially reduce shuttling cost), SHAW has to do much more work to resolve the congestion and find the best scheduling (the gate ordering combined with the architecture constraints create multiple local minima).
-We emphasize that this quality-runtime trade-off is desirable as we need to control the longer shuttling time which leads to higher heating that directly affects the fidelity/robustness of the system \cite{home2009complete, labaziewicz2008suppression}.
+On average, SHAW's is on average $5.3\%$ worse in performance on operation time, but is $2.61$ times faster on $16-20$ qubit circuits and $1.25$ times faster than $32-128$ qubit circuits when compared to SHAPER .
+However, there are specific cases where SHAW actually beats SHAPER, but at the cost of a much bigger runtime.
+We observed that in these cases, as the routing blocks are not synthesized with respect to the abstracted architecture (making the ions potentially reduce shuttling cost), SHAW has to do much more work to resolve the congestion and find the best scheduling (the gate ordering combined with the architecture constraints creates multiple local minima).
+We emphasize that this quality-runtime trade-off is desirable because the longer shuttling time results in higher heating, which directly affects the fidelity/robustness of the system \cite{home2009complete, labaziewicz2008suppression}.
 This is an important aspect, especially with the current quantum hardware state \cite{decross2024computational}.

-When trying the two-stage approach with QCCDSim with the SOTA synthesis approach PAS/PAM \cite{liu2023tackling}, the result is as expected where in most of the cases, the two-stage approach reduces the gate counts but with the trade-off of increase in shuttling cost.
-In some specific cases, the two-stage approach performs exceptionally well due to the power of PAS/PAM, for example, Hamiltonian simulation instances (TFIM\_16 and TFXY\_16) has a three-fold reduction in gate counts ($450 \rightarrow 150$).
-We emphasize that SHAPER can reach this kind of optimality as well but with the runtime trade-off.
-In general, both QCCDSims fail when the number of qubits matches the number of available trap spaces.
-Specifically, given $m$ traps, each of a maximum ion capacity of $n$, QCCDSim can tackle the circuit with at most $(m-1)*n$ qubits yielding $\frac{m-1}{m} \times 100\%$ while SHAPER can tackle up to $mn$-qubit circuit yielding $100\%$ utilization.